USF-IMARS/usf-imars.github.io/README.md

 --------------------------------------------------------------------

 ## Additional info
-Additional documentation can be found in the `documentation` directory.
+Additional documentation can be found in the `/documentation/` directory.
 These docs include:

 * documentation from the wall-e jekyll theme